-The financial crisis of the United Nations is commonly quoted by the supporters of the reform.
+The financial crisis of the United Nations is commonly referred to by the supporters of the reform.
 It also illustrates, like the issue of institutional reforms, the lack of consensus between developed and developing countries.

-According to The Economist, the UN's budget deficit reached \$400 million by the end of 1996.
-In December 1995, members' accumulated debts totaled at \$2.3 billion.
-The United States alone owes more than \$1.2 billion.
-Between August and December 1995, the \$176 million budgeted to pay for peace-keeping operations was borrowed to pay salaries.27 The main reason for this financial crisis is the unwillingness of the American Congress to approve the contribution of the United States to the UN.
-As The Economist states: "The size of the American debt is overwhelming.
+According to The Economist, the UN's budget deficit reached \$400 million in 1996.
+In December 1995, members' accumulated debts totaled \$2.3 billion, the United States alone owing more than \$1.2 billion.
+Between August and December 1995, the \$176 million budgeted to pay for peacekeeping operations was used to pay salaries.
+26 The main reason for this financial crisis is the unwillingness of the US Congress to approve the US contribution to the UN.
+As The Economist states: 'The size of the American debt is overwhelming.
 Even Russia, the second-largest debtor, is promising to try to pay its arrears over a stated number of years.
 The United States is not ready even to start trying.
-A Republican Congress sees virtue in doing down a scorned UN."28
+A Republican Congress sees virtue in doing down a scorned UN.'27

-The Congress of the United States, accused by many member states of being irresponsible and cynical and of voluntarily bankrupting the UN, contends that there is no logical reason for asking the American taxpayer to finance an inflated and incompetent administration whose policy often challenges the interests of the United States.
-As Haim Herzog pointed out in 1978: "Ironically, the United Nations is still financed largely by the free world while it is increasingly run by the most extreme despotisms, whose primary aim is to use the Organization as an instrument against the free world."29
+The US Congress, accused by many member states of being irresponsible and cynical and of voluntarily bankrupting the UN, contends that there is no logical reason for asking the American taxpayer to finance an inflated and incompetent administration whose policy often challenges the interests of the United States.
+As Haim Herzog pointed out in 1978: 'Ironically, the United Nations is still financed largely by the free world while it is increasingly run by the most extreme despotisms, whose primary aim is to use the Organization as an instrument against the free world.'28

-The United States, which alone shares 25% of the UN budget, is eager to ask for budget discipline, accountability, and reforms aimed at reducing waste and improving investment returns.
-On the other hand, those member states which contribute to 0.01% of the UN budget and are the main beneficiaries from UN development programs are quite satisfied with the existing scale of assessment and are nor particularly affected by the global cost of the UN system.
+The United States, which alone supports 25 per cent of the UN budget, is eager to seek budget discipline, accountability, and reforms aimed at reducing waste and improving investment returns.
+On the other hand, those member states which contribute to 0.01 per cent of the UN budget and are the main beneficiaries of UN development programs are quite satisfied with the existing scale of assessment and are not particularly affected by the global cost of the UN system.

 The suggested solutions to the financial crisis of the United Nations reveal a wide gap between the interests of the United States and those of the developing countries.
-The United States "believes that the scales of assessments do not apportion the burden of financing the UN in a transparent manner reflective of current economic realities," that it is "assessed too much for peacekeeping costs and that the UN system must be reformed comprehensively," and finally that "The financial crisis faced by the Organization is attributable primarily to ... an outmoded and unfair system of assessment and a lack of confidence in the management and structure of the Organization."
-Developing countries, on the other hand, maintain that "The current scale of assessments is not the case of the crisis of payments, nor can the question of improving the financial situation be linked to the question of the overall reform of the Organization nor to the current methodology of the scale of assessment."
+The US 'believes that the scales of assessments do not apportion the burden of financing the UN in a transparent manner reflective of current economic realities', that it is 'assessed too much for peacekeeping costs and ... the UN system must be reformed comprehensively',29 and finally that 'the financial crisis faced by the Organization is attributable primarily to ... an outmoded and unfair system of assessment and a lack of confidence in the management and structure of the Organization'.30 Developing countries, on the other hand, maintain that 'the current scale of assessments is not the case of the crisis of payments, nor can the question of improving the financial situation be linked to the question of the overall reform of the

+Organization nor to the current methodology of the scale of assessment'.31